How to Grow Tomatoes

 Your plants will also need a lot of water in the tropics, so

-moisture, add a thick layer of mulch under your plants.
+moisture, add a thick layer of mulch under your tomato plants.

 How to Grow Tomatoes in Pots